From the Pinnacle to the Pit: Background and release

 A Nameless Ghoul called "From the Pinnacle to the Pit" a "truly stomping riff-based song, Led Zeppelin-style" and "something that would sound great coming out of a car stereo in an American high school parking lot."

 The song was released on July 17, 2015.

 Music video

 The song's music video was directed by Zev Deans, and was filmed in a style reminiscent of 1920s silent movies.
-Clips from the 1949 educational film Act Your Age and the 1930 Cecille B DeMille movie Madame Satan were also used, including a scene where actress Kay Johnson and actor Reginald Denny danced.
+Clips from the 1949 educational film Act Your Age, the 1949 film Forces Occultes and the 1930 Cecille B DeMille movie Madame Satan were also used, including a scene where actress Kay Johnson and actor Reginald Denny danced.
 In the video, a student is sent to the headmaster's office only to be shown how man can harness the power of a god.
 The student is turned into an all-powerful man who despises what he's become.
 This evolves into the creation of Ghost vocalist Papa Emeritus III.